yairm210/Unciv/Uniques.md

 - "[+1 Gold] from [Water] tiles in this city"
 - "[+1 Production] from [Forest] tiles in this city"

-Please note that using resources is only supported in some, not all, use cases (specifically, "[+2 Gold] from [Marble] tiles in this city" is okay)
+Please note that using resources is most use cases, but not in combat ones.

-This is due to the fact that resources can be visible to some civs while invisible to others.
+This is due to the fact that resources can be visible to some civs while invisible to others - so if you're attacking with a +10% combat bonus from Coal, while the enemy can't see coal, it could get weird.

 ### unitFilter